GiulioRossetti94/PyBondLab/docs/BatchStrategyFormation_README.md

 # BatchStrategyFormation User Guide

 `BatchStrategyFormation` is a high-performance tool for running portfolio sorts across **multiple signals** efficiently.
-Instead of running `StrategyFormation` one signal at a time, `BatchStrategyFormation` processes all your signals in a single call with automatic parallelization.
+Instead of running `StrategyFormation` one signal at a time, `BatchStrategyFormation` processes all your signals in a single call and automatically selects between a full-result path and a reduced fast path.

+For the canonical first workflow and core semantic notes, see [docs/CoreWorkflow_README.md](CoreWorkflow_README.md).

 ---